mmayet/keyboardGCExt/README.md

 How to Use:

-1) Check if Chrome configured the extension correctly. go to chrome://extensions/configureCommands.
+1) Check if Chrome configured the extension correctly.
+Go to chrome://extensions/configureCommands.
 Select any shortcut for "Turn on Special Keyboard".
 This is how you will "enable" the keyboard in a webpage.

 2) Use the shortcut (i.e., Alt+Shift+X)